 When should you begin talking to your tween about sexuality?

-In general, you should start talking to your child about their body in the preschool years and show you are an “askable” parent.
+In general, you should start talking to your child about their body in the preschool years and show you are an “ask-able” parent.
 Continue to answer questions and use correct terms for vagina, penis, etc. long before their body starts changing with puberty.
-For most children, the changes of puberty start by the age of 9 or 10 or 11.
-Remember that if your child is old enough to ask a question, then she/he is old enough to hear the correct answer and learn the accurate words for body parts.
+For most children, the changes of puberty start around the ages of 9 to 11.
+Remember that if your child is old enough to ask a question, then they are old enough to hear the correct answer and learn the accurate words for body parts.

 What Your Tween Needs to Know about Sexuality

 Remember that sexuality is a much larger topic than sexual intercourse.
 It also includes topics such as gender, emotions, intimacy, caring, loving, flirtation, sexual orientation, and reproduction.
 Talking to your tween about sexuality is an opportunity to share your beliefs about healthy behaviors and relationships with them.

 Here are some things that tweens should know about…

 …however it’s also important to use your discretion regarding how much information to share with young children.
 For example, you may decide to wait until your tween is 14-16 to discuss details of contraception/pregnancy/abortion/sexually transmitted disease, etc.

 - The changes they can expect in their bodies with puberty

 - How normal developmental changes begin, and when these changes occur